lyndon025/playtested/src/content/article/2023-04-06-be-political-in-this-fun-musical-infused-adventure-game--first-impressions---road-96-mile.md

 ---
-title: "Be political in this fun musical-infused adventure game | First Impressions - Road 96: Mile 0"
+author: lyndonguitar
+category: Review
-description: "Road 96: Mile 0 is actually the prequel to the critically acclaimed game Road 96, bearing the same first-person adventure gameplay, emphasizing narrative choices, consequences to actions, and social commentary.
-However, the gameplay setup is very much different from each other, especially with Road 96: Mile 0’s focus on a more fixed narrative, coupled with musical and rhythm themes."
+description: 'Road 96: Mile 0 is actually the prequel to the critically acclaimed game Road 96, bearing the same first-person adventure gameplay, emphasizing narrative choices, consequences to actions, and social commentary.
+However, the gameplay setup is very much different from each other, especially with Road 96: Mile 0’s focus on a more fixed narrative, coupled with musical and rhythm themes.'
+featured: false
 pubDate: 2023-04-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "road-96:-mile-0"]
+tags:
-featured: false
+- taptap
+- road-96:-mile-0
-thumb: "/images/reviews/2023-04-06-be-political-in-this-fun-musical-infused-adventure-game--first-impressions---road-96-mile-0.avif"
+thumb: /images/reviews/2023-04-06-be-political-in-this-fun-musical-infused-adventure-game--first-impressions---road-96-mile-0.avif
+title: 'Be political in this fun musical-infused adventure game | First Impressions
+  - Road 96: Mile 0'
 ---

 <div class="gallery">